 There are designated handicapped parking slots in both the Eden Street Lot and the North Carolina History Center, where you can check in at the ticket desk for assistance and guidance about touring the site.
 Reduced rates are also offered to special needs visitors and their assistants to compensate for areas which may not be accessible.
 The following first-floor areas are wheelchair accessible: Governor's Palace, Kitchen Office, Stable Office, and all of the North Carolina History Center.
 The gardens are accessible to all visitors, but surfaces may be uneven.
 Wheelchairs are available in the North Carolina History Center and the Waystation.

 If you call at least two weeks in advance, we will make every effort to accommodate hearing- or visually-impaired visitors and others with special needs.
 We have a “hands-on” policy for persons with visual impairments.
-A sign language interpreter is available for hearing-impaired visitors with advance notice.

 For visitors who cannot or choose not to tour the second floor of Tryon Palace, there is a photo album available with photographs of the second-floor rooms and historical information.